joonas-fi/joonas.fi/blog/_posts/2020/2020-02-24-go-is-not-a-simple-language.md

 	// should have been:
 	//   var transport http.RoundTripper
 	var transport *http.Transport
-	if true { // this expression was of course dynamicin my code transport = &http.Transport{
+	if true { // this expression was of course dynamic in my code transport = &http.Transport{
 			TLSClientConfig: &tls.Config{
 				ServerName: "foo",